mmiz02/portfoliomachinelearning/team-project.md

 ### Lecturer feedback an Improvements

 The feedback highlighted that the project was well-exeuted overall, particularly in terms of technical implementation.
 The machine learning methodology was identified as a key strength, demonstrating a strong understanding of regression, clustering, and data preprocessing techniques.
-Visualisations and report structure were also positively received, with clear communication suitabel for a business audience.
+Visualisations and report structure were also positively received, with clear communication suitable for a business audience.

-However,several areas for improvement were identified.
+However, several areas for improvement were identified.
 Firstly, while the business question was relevant and well-justified, it could have been expanded to consider broader strategic implications.
 Similarly, the final recommendation could have been better linked to the analytical results.

 From a technical perspective, the rationale regarding why that particular algorithm was chosen could have been better justified.
-Additionally, the report would have benefitted from clearer presentation of model diagnostics (e.g. performance metrics in tabular form) alongisd brief intepretation.
+Additionally, the report would have benefitted from clearer presentation of model diagnostics (e.g. performance metrics in tabular form) alongside brief intepretation.

 Another key limitation was the absence of a Python appendix.
 No snippet codes were included in the report either.
 This was due to a miscommunication between the group where most of the team though that the Python was being uploaded separately.
 This should have been clarified between us before submission.
 This reduced reproducibility and transparency.

 ### Reflection and Future Improvements

-In future work, greater emphasis wuld be placed on explicitly linking insights to business recommendations to strengthen decision-making relevance.
-I would also justify model selection more critically by comparing alternative algorithms and inlcuding evaluation summaries.
+In future work, greater emphasis would be placed on explicitly linking insights to business recommendations to strengthen decision-making relevance.
+I would also justify model selection more critically by comparing alternative algorithms and including evaluation summaries.
 Moreover, I would incorporate more advanced visualisations, as the lecturer feedback said, such as GIS-based mapping.

 Finally, I would ensure that all submission requirements are fully met, including adequate code addition.